aminehamrouni24/NextBoard/README.md

 <p align="center"> Made with ❤️ by <a href="https://aminehamrouni.dev" target="_blank">Amine Hamrouni</a> — Senior Full-Stack Engineer (Next.js / Node.js) </p> ```
 ✅ How this helps you:

-It’s fully branded as your own template.

-Keeps the structure of a professional open-source project.

-Adds your personal story and contact links (human touch).

-SEO-optimized for GitHub (your name, tech keywords, live demo).